-The immense and unwieldy internet offers a super-abundance of broad-spectrum, as-it-happens news and information, ranging in value from priceless to middling to worthless to false.
-It provides wonderful opportunities to assist or command the attention of prospects and clients alike.
-I want breaking coverage of political, business, and other news, of the shaky state of the legal profession, of innovations in legal education and training, of women’s careers and Gens Y and X. I want information about the places, ideas, people, companies, sports, hometowns, and other things of meaning to key members of my professional network.
-I can neither learn from, nor trade in, old news.
+The immense and unwieldy internet offers a super-abundance of broad-spectrum, as-it-happens news and information, ranging in value from priceless to middling to worthless to “fake”.
+It provides wonderful opportunities to assist or command the attention of prospects and clients alike–and, in my capacity as coach, to help my clients help theirs.

 Overwhelming?
 No. Everyone can do this and do it well.

-With a few hours invested in start-up (identifying good people and news services to follow, and organizing them into Twitter lists–just follow the Twitter prompts), a quality dashboard application (I recommend Hootsuite–again, follow the prompts), an informed and zealous guide (we are everywhere), and a regular commitment of time and discipline, you can channel Twitter, and other rapid-information platforms, to serve up data, opinions, advice, and predictions of broad value to your clients, prospects and other key contacts, often at light speed.
+With a few hours invested in start-up (identifying good people and news services to follow, and organizing them into Twitter lists–just follow the Twitter prompts), a quality dashboard application (I recommend Hootsuite–again, follow the prompts), an informed and zealous guide (we are everywhere), and a regular commitment of time and discipline, you can channel Twitter, and other rapid-information platforms, to serve up data, opinions, advice and predictions that are of broad value to your clients, prospects and other key contacts, often at light speed.

 If you are nimble and alert, you can deploy this wealth of knowledge to build and deepen critical relationships, and to stay “top of mind” for those who live and work at a distance or are otherwise difficult to access in person.
 You can also–and this is sometimes the real bonus—build what I call “the confidence of knowledge”: using the news and smart commentary you absorb day to day to navigate challenging (read: anxiety provoking) professional situations and cope with critical, but intimidating, clients and colleagues.

 Two crucial caveats: